top of page

 2.1 Overstay Germany

-2.1.1 Penalty without visa in Germany
+2.1.1 Penalty without a visa in Germany

 … your Schengen visa has expired and you are still staying in Germany ( Schengen overstay ),

-… you have exceeded your visa-free period of 90 days within 180 days ( overstay of positive state citizens ),
+… you have exceeded your visa-free period of 90 days within 180 days ( overstay of positive state ),

 … you are working illegally in Germany with a Schengen visa ( illegal work stay ).